rpeszek/my-blogs/posts/2022-08-20-code-cognitiveload.md

 [^rust]: "even compiler writers mess it up all the time" is a quote from ([Rust Subtyping Documentation](https://doc.rust-lang.org/nomicon/subtyping.html))

-The concept of exception (i.e. this ugly thing you `throw` and `catch`) is another example of risky complexity that impacts even Haskell[^non-termination].
+The concept of exception (i.e. this ugly thing you `throw` and `catch`) is another example of a risky complexity that impacts even Haskell[^non-termination].
 Types can reduce cognitive load of understanding the code, except exceptions provide a very accessible and virally used way to bypass the types.
 Other "bottom" types like `null` are in the same boat.
 It is interesting to note that Java _checked exceptions_ have been vastly unpopular.
 Even more interestingly, I have noticed that old Java programmers are more likely to think about exceptions than other developers, seemingly Java checked exceptions have aided some germane learning process? ... or maybe that habit comes from exposure to lots of `NullPointerException`s?
 As a side note, I really like what Rust has done in this regard, you can _panic_ but it is hard to recover if you do, otherwise errors are handled in an `Either`-like sum type called `Result`.
 Hopefully we will see more of this pragmatic approach in the future PLs.

 Are there any "gotcha" free environments?
 Haskell comes close but is not perfect[^haskell].
-Proof assistants like Idris come to mind, these even can verify termination.
-That is kinda interesting, let's pause for a bit here.
+Proof assistants like Idris come to mind, these can even verify termination.
+That is kinda interesting, let's pause for a bit here...
 Consider the levels of abstraction used in proof assistants.
 It appears that our brain needs something at the level of a dependently typed lambda calculus to work correctly[^ml].
 That could make sense, for things to be logical you need, well you need the logic itself.

 [^non-termination]: I sometimes witness a misguiding argument "It is impossible to statically reason about termination in a Turing complete PL, thus, all hope is lost", first this is inaccurate, it is possible to statically verify totality on a subset of programs, second if non-termination is like accidentally hurting your foot, then exception is like shooting yourself in the foot.

 [^haskell]: Haskell dedicates a significant effort to soundness.
 For example, it comes with coherence features that are unique to it (see [Type Classes vs. the World](https://www.youtube.com/watch?v=hIZxTQP1ifo)).
 Not everything is perfect however.
-As mentioned above, Haskell allows for easy abuse error non-termination (e.g. `error`, `undefined` functions).
+As mentioned above, Haskell allows for easy to abuse error non-termination (e.g. `error`, `undefined` functions).
 Non-termination in itself throws a wrench, one Haskell probably should not be blamed for, see [Hask is not a category](http://math.andrej.com/2016/08/06/hask-is-not-a-category/) and
 [What Category do Haskell Types and Functions Live In](http://blog.sigfpe.com/2009/10/what-category-do-haskell-types-and.html).
 But overall Haskell language comes with much fewer surprises if compared to the mainstream.
-Haskell ecosystem (including standard library) are more lax than the language itself.
+Haskell ecosystem (including its standard library) are more lax than the language itself.
 Michael Snoyman's [Haskell Bad Parts](https://www.snoyman.com/blog/2020/10/haskell-bad-parts-1/) is a great series on this topic.
 The most recent surprise for me is how _Aeson_ (the most popular Haskell library for dealing with JSON) [generic instances work](https://github.com/haskell/aeson/issues/961).

 [^ml]: _Standard ML_ is known for its soundness, I do not know _ML_ family that well, but I do know it has exceptions.
 Possibly a more accurate point here is that we need strict formal semantics, it does not need to be dependently typed.

-Gotchas seem very related to psychological concept called _omission neglect_ (loosely described by this popular phrase: _out of sight out of mind_).
+Gotchas seem very related to psychological concept called _omission neglect_ (loosely described by this popular phrase: _out of sight out of mind_) for some developers while other developers maintain a mental knowledge base of gotchas and their potential impacts.
+I am in the second group.
+I will note a possible relationship to _repetitive negative thinking_.

 **High levels of abstraction**